hashicorp/terraform-provider-azuread/docs/resources/group.md

 * `description` - (Optional) The description for the group.
 * `display_name` - (Required) The display name for the group.
 * `mail_enabled` - (Optional) Whether the group is a mail enabled, with a shared group mailbox.
 At least one of `mail_enabled` or `security_enabled` must be specified.
 A group can be mail enabled _and_ security enabled.
+* `mail_nickname` - (Optional) The mail alias for the group, unique in the organisation.
+Required for mail-enabled groups.
+Changing this forces a new resource to be created.
 * `members` - (Optional) A set of members who should be present in this group.
 Supported object types are Users, Groups or Service Principals.
 * `owners` - (Optional) A set of owners who own this group.
 Supported object types are Users or Service Principals.
 * `prevent_duplicate_names` - (Optional) If `true`, will return an error if an existing group is found with the same name.
 Defaults to `false`.